danielvijge/tw-video-scraper/README.md

 that.
 This might not be a very meaningful thumbnail for the video file.

 For a lot of movies and series there is fan art on the internet.
-This is a thumbnail that is more meaningful for a specific serie's episode.
+This is a thumbnail that is more meaningful, such as a screenshot from a specific scene in a serie's episode, or the poster for a movie.
 `tw-video-scraper` tries to get the fan art thumbnail for a video file.
 If no thumbnail can be found, `ffmpeg` is used to generate a thumbnail.

 ## How to use

-`tw-video-scraper` is a python script that takes two arguments.
+`tw-video-scraper` is a Python script that takes two arguments.
 The first is the name of the video file, the second is the output image file.

 	python tw-video-scraper.py /path/to/cool.serie.s01e04.htdv.avi /images/abc.jpg